stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   Mustering up my scraps of Nahuan-Aztec mythology, I suddenly threw down pencil and paper and commenced to chant.

-  &ldquo;I&auml;!
+   "I&auml;!
 I&auml;!
 Tloquenahuaque, Thou Who Art All In Thyself!
 Thou too, Ipalnemoan, By Whom We Live!
 I hear, I hear!
 I see, I see!
 Serpent-bearing Eagle, hail!
 A message!
 A message!
-Huitzilopotchli, in my soul echoes thy thunder!&rdquo;
+Huitzilopotchli, in my soul echoes thy thunder! "

   At my intonations the maniac stared incredulously through his odd mask, his handsome face shewn in a surprise and perplexity which quickly changed to alarm.
 His mind seemed to go blank a moment, and then to recrystallise in another pattern.
 Raising his hands aloft, he chanted as if in a dream.

-  &ldquo;Mictlanteuctli, Great Lord, a sign!
+   "Mictlanteuctli, Great Lord, a sign!
 A sign from within thy black cave!
 I&auml;!
 Tonatiuh-Metztli!
 Cthulhutl!
-Command, and I serve!&rdquo;
+Command, and I serve! "

   Now in all this responsive gibberish there was one word which struck an odd chord in my memory.
-Odd, because it never occurs in any printed account of Mexican mythology, yet had been overheard by me more than once as an awestruck whisper amongst the peons in my own firm&rsquo;s Tlaxcala mines.
+Odd, because it never occurs in any printed account of Mexican mythology, yet had been overheard by me more than once as an awestruck whisper amongst the peons in my own firm's Tlaxcala mines.
 It seemed to be part of an exceedingly secret and ancient ritual;
 for there were characteristic whispered responses which I had caught now and then, and which were as unknown as itself to academic scholarship.
 This maniac must have spent considerable time with the hill peons and Indians, just as he had said; for surely such unrecorded lore could